image of a fiat tractor roof before restoration

 Fiat Tractor Restoration: 1987 Fiatagri 90-90

-In January 2020 I decided with much pushing from my eldest son Harry that we should buy our own 2WD Fiat tractor to help with soil preparation, sowing, and harvesting of turnips (swedes).
+In January 2020 we bought a 2WD Fiat tractor to help with soil preparation, sowing, and harvesting of turnips (swedes).
 This article documents the journey of our first Fiat tractor restoration.

 We previously used Ferguson TE20’s or MF35x’s owned by Harry’s grandad.
 We decided if we were buying our own tractor we wanted something that would be big enough to pull more than a two-furrow plough, power a medium-sized rotavator, and have a cab for the wet and cold weather, which we have plenty of.